canonical/airgapped-docs/docs/index.md

 ---
 myst:
   html_meta:
-    "description": "Learn about key air-gapped concepts and product-specific air-gapped documentation at Canonical, including Landscape, Ubuntu Pro, Juju, and MAAS."
+    "description": "Learn about key airgapped concepts and product-specific airgapped documentation at Canonical, including Landscape, Ubuntu Pro, Juju, and MAAS."
 ---

-# Air-gapped documentation at Canonical
+# Airgapped documentation at Canonical

-% TODO
-_Some words about this site._
+Airgapped environments are isolated from the public internet, either through strict network controls or full physical disconnection.
+Many organizations use them to meet security, compliance, or operational requirements.
+Working in these environments requires different workflows for installing, updating, and operating software.

+Canonical provides tools and guidance to support deploying and maintaining Ubuntu and other Canonical products in airgapped environments.
+This documentation set explains key concepts, types of airgaps, and considerations for planning airgapped deployments.
+It also links to product-specific guides for working without direct internet access.

+This documentation is intended for administrators, security teams, and engineers who manage systems in restricted or fully disconnected networks.

 ---